Robert Herbert, 12th Earl of Pembroke: Early years

 Herbert was born on 19 September 1791 at Hill Street, London, the second (but eldest surviving) son of the 11th Earl of Pembroke by his first marriage to his first cousin, Elizabeth (d.
-1793).
-She was the daughter of Topham Beauclerk by Lady Diana Beauclerk, daughter of Charles Spencer, 3rd Duke of Marlborough, and great-great-granddaughter of Charles II.
+1793), who was the daughter of Topham Beauclerk and the former Lady Diana Spencer, eldest daughter of Charles Spencer, 3rd Duke of Marlborough, and great-great-granddaughter of Charles II.
 He spent his childhood at Wilton House, the Pembroke country seat in Wiltshire.

 After education at Harrow School, he matriculated at Christ Church, Oxford in 1810.
 He later travelled to Sicily.
 Against his father's wishes, Herbert made a disastrous clandestine marriage at the Butera Palace in Palermo on 17 August 1814.
 His bride was a Sicilian princess, Ottavia Spinelli (1779–1857), the recently widowed wife of the (much older) Prince Ercole Branciforte di Butera, and daughter of the Duke of Laurino.

 Before the death of the Prince, the young Viscount Herbert had been the Princess's cavaliere servente.
 His father attempted to have the marriage dissolved without success, but succeeded in persuading the Sicilian authorities to separate the parties.
 Accordingly, Lord Herbert was imprisoned in a fortress and his wife in a convent.
 Herbert managed to escape, however, to Genoa and returned to England, where his father persuaded him to abandon the Princess.
 She promptly took a house in London under the name of Lady Herbert and brought a suit for restitution of conjugal rights in the English courts in 1819.
 The marriage was annulled and she was awarded £800 p.a., which it is said was later increased to £5,000, but Lord Herbert and the Princess never came together again.
 Neither did either ever remarry.